Text Style Transfer: A Review and Experimental Evaluation: Future Research Direction and Open Issues

 \section{Future Research Direction and Open Issues}

 TST is a relatively new research area.
-While existing works have established a foundation for TST research, this section outlines several promising prospective research directions.
-We also discuss the open issues that we believe are critical to the present state of the field.
+While existing works have established a foundation for TST research, this section outlines several promising future research directions.
+We also discuss open issues that we believe are critical to the field's present state.